samwaugh/MMM-BME680/README.md

 6. Run calibration script...
 TBC.

 ### Hardware
 The particular board that this was tested with is the [Pimoroni breakout](https://learn.pimoroni.com/article/getting-started-with-bme680-breakout), older  than the current [BME-680](https://shop.pimoroni.com/products/bme680-breakout?variant=12491552129107) and the [BME-688](https://shop.pimoroni.com/products/bme688-breakout?variant=39336951709779).
 This can be connected directly to pins 1-5 on the 40-pin RPi GPIO.
 This also assumes 2IC is enabled on the RPi.
+(It is not recommended to have the sensor so close to the Pi board, given the potential for heat generation.)

 <img src=".github/bme680-5.webp">
 <img src=".github/RXD PWM0.png">